git4o/scrap-mod-trace/README.md

 Some workshop creations don't tell you what mods you need.
 You may have uninstalled a mod needed by your creations.
 With the Scrap Mechanic Mod Tracer, you can figure out which mods are needed by creations.
+**This program is currently for windows only.
+I don't have the time to port it to linux, but you can follow this tutorial, which is basically what this program does, but manual and harder**

 # Installation
 ## The easy way
 Grab the [latest release](https://github.com/git4o/scrap-mod-trace/releases/tag/latest) and run  main.exe.
 > [!IMPORTANT]
 > It is highly recommended to place the exe file in a dedicated folder, as it will create a .env file so it can remember your game's install directory.
+>
+> **Because i'm not made of money, there is no code signing on the main executable in the releases.
+Since this program is relatively new, you will see a Windows Defender Smart Screen.
+Just click "More Info" than "Run anyways."
+If you don't feel comfortable, you can follow the hard way below, so you know exactly what code you are running.
+Enjoy :)**

 ## The hard way